-2. Avoid Offering One Day or Two Day Shipping
+2. Avoid Offering Short-Term Shipping

-Abstaining from offering one day or two-day shipping services can have a positive impact on the environment as well.
+Abstaining from offering one-day or two-day shipping services can have a positive impact on the environment as well.
 This has become an increasingly poignant issue when it comes to the demand for eCommerce companies to provide light-speed fast shipping, known as the Amazon Effect.

 Last-mile shipping can increase carbon emissions by as much as 35 times the amount of a fully loaded van, and most go out less than half full since companies want to get their products to customers faster.
 Being upfront with your customers as to why you aren’t offering one or two day shipping can raise awareness of the environmental issues it causes as well as creating a loyal customer following.

-3. Electric Vehicles
+3. Drive Electric Vehicles

-There are currently a number of companies and partnerships being made to increase the number of hybrid and entirely electric ships and boats.
+There are currently multiple companies and partnerships being created to increase the number of hybrid and entirely electric ships and boats.
 Of these companies is the eCommerce giant Amazon, who has announced their commitment to net zero emissions by 2040 as well as ordering 100,000 electric delivery vehicles.

-4. Hydrogen Fuel
+4. Switch to Hydrogen Fuel

 Ocean freight shipping is known to be one of the most significant sources of carbon emissions, but the solution is simple: fuel cell technology.
 Like batteries, hydrogen fuel is produced by electrolysis, and only emits heat and water vapor.
 By replacing “bunker fuel” with hydrogen, pollution will lessen, and having zero-emissions ocean freight can be attainable.